The Cape Canaveral Monsters: Plot

-As the film opens, two mysterious white circles are moving about on a solid black background.
+Two mysterious white circles move about on a solid black background.
 As they move, a woman's voice says they must obtain human bodies to carry out their mission.

-Live action then begins with a man and woman leaving a beach near Cape Canaveral, Florida.
+Meanwhile, a man and woman leave a beach near Cape Canaveral, Florida.
 The circles descend on them, causing their car to crash.
 Both are killed.
-But their bodies suddenly jerk back to life as they're taken over by the white circles, which are actually extraterrestrials.
+But their bodies jerk back to life as they are taken over by the white circles, which are actually extraterrestrials.
 The woman's face is badly cut from smashing into the windshield and the man's left arm has been torn off.
-When they exit the wrecked car, the male alien, Hauron (Jason Jackson), leaves his severed arm behind.
-The woman alien, Nadja (Katherine Victor), retrieves it and tells him that she'll sew it back on at the laboratory, in an artificial cave they've built as their headquarters.
+When they exit the wrecked car, the male alien, Hauron, leaves his severed arm behind.
+The woman alien, Nadja, retrieves it and tells him that she will sew it back on at the laboratory, in an artificial cave they have built as their headquarters.

 When Hauron reconnoiters Cape Canaveral one night, an MP's guard dogs attack him and tear off his recently reattached arm.
-Nonetheless, he uses his "disruptor ray" to shoot down the rockets as soon as they're launched.
-The rocket scientists, who don't know about the extraterrestrials, work diligently to try to understand why their rockets are exploding.
+Nonetheless, he uses his "disruptor ray" to shoot down the rockets as soon as they are launched.
+The rocket scientists, who do not know about the extraterrestrials, work diligently to try to understand why their rockets are exploding.

-Meanwhile, Tom Wright (Scott Peters) and Sally Markham (Linda Connell), who both work at the launch site, go on a double-date with their friends Bob (Gary Travis) and Shirley (Thelaine Williams).
+Meanwhile, Tom Wright and Sally Markham, who both work at the launch site, go on a double-date with their friends Bob and Shirley.
 Tom says that the static coming in over a transistor radio means that an illegal transmitter is operating nearby and theorizes that it may have something to do with the launch failures.
-He and Sally search for the transmitter, but can't find it.
+He and Sally search for the transmitter but are unable to find it.